-The largest cost category was program National Staff (50%) which includes program, Monitoring, Evaluation, Accountability & Learning (MEAL), and Research, Monitoring, Evaluation & Learning (RMEL) staff used to implement the RELP and ASF programs (Figure 1).
+The largest cost category was program National Staff (50%) which includes program, Monitoring, Evaluation, Accountability & Learning (MEAL), and Research, Monitoring, Evaluation & Learning (RMEL) staff used to implement the RELP and ASF programs (Fig. 1).

-Overall, National Staff was the largest cost category, driven by the National Staff-heavy implementation of the added Ahlan Simsim Families program.
+Overall, National Staff was the largest cost category, driven by the National Staff-heavy implementation of the added ASF program.
 National Staff contributed 43% of the costs to implement ASF on top of RELP.
-While National Staff was the largest cost category attributed to treatment "plus",

-Supplies & Materials was the largest spending category of Remote ELP (treatment), making up 26% of total RELP costs.
+While National Staff was the largest cost category attributed to the RELP+ASF program implementation, Supplies & Materials was the largest spending category of RELP (treatment), making up 26% of total RELP costs (Figure 2).

-The largest individual cost of joint programming was program materials including recharge cards, learning kits distributed to families, and printing materials, costing \$68,000 (17% of total spending across both treatment arms).
+The largest individual cost of RELP+ASF programming was program materials including phone data recharge cards, learning kits distributed to families, and printing materials, costing \$68,000 (17% of total spending across both treatment arms).
 This is expected, as a core component of RELP required tangible materials that caregivers could incorporate in activities with children to better facilitate at-home learning.

-Non-staff personnel is the second largest cost category (\sim 17% of total spending), which includes the costs of Lebanese teachers and facilitators.
+Non-Staff Personnel was the second largest cost category (~17% of total spending), which includes the costs of Lebanese teachers and facilitators.
 Non-staff personnel are incentive workers and do not receive benefits.
 If the program was implemented using full-time staff, we would expect the total program cost to increase as a result.